alicevillar/sfa_api/README.md

 ```
 :paperclip:VERSION 4 - In the file: [demo_key_controller.py](https://github.com/alicevillar/sfa_api/blob/main/controllers/demo_key_controller.py_)

-This is the first version of SFA-API.
+This is the fourth version of SFA-API.
 It contains one more endpoint that allows you to use a demo key: Demo_Key_SFA_Trial
 ```
 * Description:
 * HTTP Request Type -> GET